Fur0rem/StreamGraphAnalysis/README.md

 The examples/ directory contains examples of how to use the library.

-The data/ directory contains example data files.
+The data/ directory contains data files, test data, example data, and benchmark data.

+The docs/ directory contains the documentation of the library, which is generated using Doxygen.

+The utilities/ directory contains utility programs, which are compiled using the make utilities -B command.

 Supported metrics and analysis
 -----------------------------------------------------------